vlopezj/coq-course/README.md

 # Contributing

 If you want to add something to this document, feel welcome to **[edit the file online][1]** and send a pull request.
-You can also e-mail patches to <victor@lopezjuan.com> .
+You can also clone the repository locally and/or e-mail patches to <victor@lopezjuan.com> .

 [1]: https://github.com/vlopezj/coq-course-2016/edit/master/README.md